developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/sapandroid/index.md

        // OR
     <KeyboardType value="default"/>

-Enterprise Browser 2.0 (and higher) supports configuration parameters that provide more control over the behavior of SAP apps.
+Enterprise Browser 2.0 (and later) supports configuration parameters that provide more control over the behavior of SAP apps.
 Keyboard visibility and custom key layouts are controlled through parameters in the `Config.xml` file.
 For more information about using the file, see the [Config.xml reference](../configreference).

 #### To show the SAP keyboard on every page:
     <KeyboardVisibility value="alwaysOn"/>